 A link to the video will be provided soon—the link to cripple’s digital library is: www.youtube.com/@cripple_publishing_initiative.

-Image Description, alt text embedded: A neon green square with thick black text.
+Image description, alt text embedded: A neon green square with thick black text.
 It says: Interested in learning about working in access?
 Work in access and not sure how much others are getting paid?
 Belong to an organization that should prioritize access? (hint-that’s everyone) Join us for a discussion about P.R.A.W.N.
 PAY RATE FOR ACCESS WORKERS NOW October 21st 1pm eastern time.
 Hosted by cripple.
 Sign up w. link in bio.
 To the right are three shrimp or prawn emojis that get larger as they descend.
 The new cripple logo is in the bottom right hand corner.

 July 2024 — Bryan Castro, as part of cripple’s disabled artist lecture series, held an online performance entitled The A.B.C. of Mediums Stuttered.
 To watch Bryan’s performance, visit our digital library also available at this link: www.youtube.com/@cripple_publishing_initiative